mollyfish/fullstack-week-1/README.md

-### Assignment work from the FUll Stack JavaScript Accelerator
+### Assignment work from the Full Stack JavaScript Accelerator